jam01/mule-wiremock-module/README.md

 # Mule WireMock Module

 When writing integration software for distributed systems the most critical part to test is the interaction between those systems.
-Obviously this is makes integration tests vital.
-Traditionally we would test against live systems, but having a local instance of an upstream system or a dedicated test instance can be expensive and/or difficult to coordinate its desired state between tests.
+Obviously this makes integration tests vital.
+Traditionally we would test against live systems, but having a local instance of an upstream system or a dedicated test instance can be expensive and/or difficult to coordinate its state between tests.

 Instead we can opt to verify the interactions against test doubles, also known as narrow integration tests.
 WireMock is a simulator for HTTP-based APIs that allows us to spin up a HTTP server and configure stubbed responses for particular requests.